oscal-compass/compliance-trestle/docs/tutorials/ssp_profile_catalog_authoring/ssp_profile_catalog_authoring.md

 ```

+The control markdown files rely on brackets around key items that are important in defining the control's properties and structure.  `\[Access Control\]` at the top indicates the title of the group containing the control.
+The name of the control is already known from the name of the markdown file (`ac-1.md`) and the name of the group is already known from the name of the directory containing the group's controls (`ac`) - but the group title must be indicated in the control in a special manner, hence the brackets.
+The text following the group title is the title of the control itself.
+All controls in a group should have the same group title or a warning will be indicated in certain trestle operations.
+The text following the group title is the title of the control itself.

+In addition, each part label corresponds to the label used in the OSCAL structure for the control statement, and so must be maintained in a special manner -  hence the need for brackets on `\[a\]`.
+These brackets will not be rendered by markdown viewers, so they will not impact the final formatted presentation of the control.

-A profile can then provide values for the parameters so that the final resolved profile catalog is complete and all the parameters have been specified for the needs of a specific use case.
-But `catalog-generate` lets you add or edit items in the control statement.
+The items in moustaches (`{{}}`) provide powerful automated editing of parameters and prose both by profiles and by editors of markdown because the values can be set in a variety of ways without editing the markdown statement itself.
+For example, a profile can provide values for the parameters so that the final resolved profile catalog is complete and all the parameters have been specified for the needs of a specific use case.

 `catalog-generate` is run with the command `trestle author catalog-generate --name catalog_name --output markdown_dir`, where `catalog_name` is the name of a catalog already loaded into the trestle workspace, and `markdown_dir` is the directory into which the markdown files for the controls will be written.
 A separate directory is created for each group in the catalog.

 A user then may edit the control statement for the control and add or change the contents.
 In this case an added item, `My added item` is shown as item `d`.
 You can then assemble the edited controls into a new catalog with the command `trestle author catalog-assemble --markdown markdown_dir --output new_catalog`.
 This will load the updated control statements for each control into a new json or yaml catalog named `new_catalog`.

+As with ssp generation described below, a yaml header may be provided that is inserted into the top of each control file.
+If a control file already exists, as is expected in a continuous cycle of generate-edit-assemble, then the provided header will be merged with the existing header in each control.
+If a given item in the header is already present in the control, by default the provided header will override, but if the `--preserve-header-values` or `-phv` flag is provided, then existing values will not be overwritten.
+Thus with `-phv` any edits to the control markdown header will not be overwritten by the provided header, and the provided header acts as a default if not specified specifically for a control.

 ## `trestle author profile-generate` and `trestle author profile-assemble`